 7).
 May 12, 7:00 PM - Observation of a strong thunderstorm from near Sterling City, Texas in Green County and southeastward to northwest of San Angelo and near Highway 87.
 The storm was a right split supercell storm, with some persistent rotation noted.
 Classic to HP in nature, the storm was elevated over a shallow cool air layer north of a frontal / outflow boundary.
 Occasional lightning, 40 MPH winds (mainly RFD), heavy rains, and small hail was noted with this storm.
 An area of rotation was also noted, with brief wall cloud, RFD clear slot, "swirl" in the cloud base, and a small, truncated funnel.
 Conditions causing the storm were a dryline / stationary frontal boundary, low pressure trough, surface heating, and an upper trough.
 Documentation was digital stills and 4k video (time-lapse).
 A 2022 Jeep Renegade was used to chase the storm.

-This concludes the chase log for the central US Plains for the main chase "expedition" of 2024 starting on May 4 (updated May 13), 2024.
-The summary includes a total of 7 observation(s), out of which there were at least 6 severe thunderstorms and 1 strong thunderstorm.
-Out of these thunderstorms, as many as 1 possible tornadoes were observed.
+This concludes the chase log for the central US Plains for the main chase "expedition" of 2024 starting on May 4 and ending May 29, 2024.
+The summary includes a total of 19 observation(s), out of which there were at least 18 severe thunderstorms and 1 strong thunderstorm.
+Out of these thunderstorms, as many as 7 possible tornado(es) were observed, 3 of them being significant.
 A 2022 Jeep Renegade vehicle will be used in all of the chases / observations above, logging a total of TBD miles.
 All entries for the logs above are for the local time zone unless otherwise noted.
 This information was prepared exclusively for the National Weather service and the team of Skywarn storm spotters.

 GALLERY FOR MAY 4-5, 2024